Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 Indeed!
 It's probably one of the strongest parts of War3's story

 > **David Fried:**
->Absolutely, and that was why I grabbed it the moment we read the script. :D
+>Absolutely, and that was why I grabbed it the moment we read the script. :)

 **Nemin:**
 You did a great job :smiley: The entire game is fantastic... too bad it was 'reforged'